The Hunger Games: Mockingjay

 Mockingjay, the third and final book in The Hunger Games series, was released on August 24, 2010.

-Most of the districts have rebelled against the Capitol, led by District 13 and its President Alma Coin.
-The Capitol lied about the district being destroyed in the Dark Days.
+Most of the districts have rebelled against the Capitol, led by District 13 and its president Alma Coin.
+It is revealed that the Capitol lied about the district being destroyed in the Dark Days.
 After a standoff with the Capitol, the District 13 residents took to living underground and rebuilding their strength.
 The District 12 survivors find shelter with them.
 Katniss also learns that Peeta is alive and is being tortured and forced to speak on national television discouraging the rebellion.
 She agrees to become the "Mockingjay", the symbol of the rebellion.
 In return, she demands immunity for Peeta, Johanna Mason, Annie Cresta, and Enobaria, fellow Games victors captured by the Capitol.
 Katniss also demands the privilege of killing President Snow herself.

 When Katniss realizes that the Capitol will keep torturing Peeta as long as she fuels the rebellion, she has a panic attack and loses the ability to function as the Mockingjay.
 A rescue mission is mounted that succeeds in rescuing Peeta, Johanna and Annie.
 However, Peeta has been brainwashed to kill Katniss, and he tries to strangle her to death upon their reunion.
 He undergoes experimental treatment to try to cure him.
 Katniss does not have hope for his recovery, and decides to give her all to the rebellion and die in the process.

 Throughout the novel, Katniss sees how ruthless Gale is.
 He does not seem to value human life as much as she does.
 He feels no sympathy for the enemies to the rebellion, and he feels fine with torture and murder, even of innocent civilians, to advance the rebellion.
 She struggles to reconcile this with the fact that she still cares for Gale.
-Amid her crushing loneliness and her PTSD, she kisses Gale, but he says that the kiss is not real as it is like “kissing someone who’s drunk.”
+Amid her crushing loneliness and her PTSD, she kisses Gale, but he says that the kiss is not real as it is like "kissing someone who's drunk."